Phan-2k2/zoom-sync-tkl-dyna/README.md

 #### Windows

-1. Locate the zoom-sync.exe file depending on the installation and open in the file manager (
+1. Locate the zoom-sync.exe file depending on the installation and open in the file manager
    - From source or crates.io: Press Windows + R (Run) and enter `%userprofile%\.cargo\bin`
-2. Create a new shortcut to zoom-sync
+2. Create a new shortcut to your zoom-sync.exe (right click -> create shortcut)
 3. Edit shortcut (right click -> properties) and add any configuration arguments to the `target` after `zoom-sync.exe`
 4. Press Windows + R (Run) and type `shell:startup`
 5. Move the newly created shortcut to the opened startup applications folder to have zoom-sync run automatically on boot